wireapp/wire-server-deploy/offline/docs_ubuntu_22.04.md

 It's now time to deploy the helm charts on top of kubernetes, installing the Wire platform.

 #### Finding the stateful services
-First.
-Make kubernetes aware of where all the external stateful services are by running:
+First, setup interfaces from Kubernetes to external services by running:

 ```
 d helm install cassandra-external ./charts/cassandra-external --values ./values/cassandra-external/values.yaml